thanhtunguet/ssh/README.md

 ssh root@localhost -p 2222
 ```

-Replace `root` with the appropriate username if needed.
-The password or key for SSH access should be configured in the container as per your requirements.
+Make sure that your SSH private key matches the public key stored in the ConfigMap.

 ## Dockerfile